-As per All India Survey of Higher Education (AISHE) 2017-18, total enrollment in higher education has been estimated to be 36.6 million with 19.2 million boys and 17.4 million girls during the FY2018.
-Girls constitute 47.6% of the total enrollment.
-Gross Enrollment Ratio (GER) in Higher education in India for 18-23 years of age group is recorded at 25.8% in 2017-18.
-Government of India has the target of Gross Enrollment Ratio (GER) of 30% for higher education by 2020 to drive investments in Indian Education sector.
+As per All India Survey of Higher Education (AISHE) 2017-18, total enrolment in higher education has been estimated to be 36.6 million with 19.2 million boys and 17.4 million girls during the FY2018.
+Government of India has the target of Gross Enrolment Ratio (GER) of 30% for higher education by 2020 to drive investments in Indian Education sector.

 Source: Survey of Higher Education (AISHE) 2017-18